I want to move an old pension across

 From another LGPS Fund in England and Wales

-• Pensions was built up after 31 March 2014, will transfer automatically unless you tell us not to.
+- Pensions after 31 March 2014 transfer automatically unless you choose otherwise.

-• Pensions from before 1 April 2014 stay separate unless you ask us to transfer it.
+- Pensions from before 1 April 2014 stay separate unless you ask us to transfer them.

 From other pension schemes or LGPS Fund outside of England and Wales

-• We’ll request a cash equivalent transfer value (CETV) from your previous provider and provide you with written details about the transfer benefits to help you decide.
+- We’ll request a cash equivalent transfer value (CETV) from your old provider and provide transfer benefit details to help you decide.